-- Collaborate and stay in regular contact with Heather to complete all components of the grant.
+- Collaborate and stay in regular contact with John to complete all components of the grant.

-- Work with Heather to keep key Simpson stakeholders informed of plans, to gather input on the narrative, and to obtain approval on the project and proposed budget.
+- Work with John to keep key Simpson stakeholders informed of plans, to gather input on the narrative, and to obtain approval on the project and proposed budget.